joel-villa/Fast_PI/README.md

 # FAST_PI

-An approach to speeding up Power Iteration via row sampling based on row-magnitudes
+An approach to speeding up Power Iteration via row sampling based on row-magnitudes.
+For the theoretical results see the docs/ directory.

 ## To load Sparsification_Research Repository Run
 ```(linux)